 Scholarships are available to continuing adult students (defined as age 22 or older).
 Recipients will be selected from those who complete the Continuing Student Scholarship Application available from the Solution Center.

-In addition, scholarships are available for students (no age requirement) who demonstrate excellence in the areas of Women's Studies, Leadership, Theater, or Environmental Studies.
+In addition, scholarships are available for students (no age requirement) who demonstrate excellence in the areas of Gender, Sexuality and Women's Studies, Leadership, Theater, or Environmental Studies.

 Noon Rotary Club of Manitowoc Scholarship